ChristyTheAnalyst/PortfolioProjects/Data_Exploration_Using_SQL/README.md

-Exploring the dataset and creating a new table required for the visualization in Tableau
+Exploring the dataset and creating a new table required for the visualization in Tableau.

 Link to Dataset: **https://ourworldindata.org/covid-deaths**